 For more information about analyzing applications for which you do not have a project, see Running Valgrind Tools on External Applications.

-To select options for the Valgrind tools, select Tools > Options > Analyzer.
+To set preferences for the Valgrind tools, select Edit > Preferences > Analyzer.
 You can override the general settings for each project in the Run Settings for the project.

 The following sections describe how to use the Valgrind tools: